shipt/plinko/README.md

-# Plinko - aStateless State Machine for Go
+# Plinko - a Stateless State Machine for Go

 The project, as well as the example above was inspired by Simple State Machine and the Erlang Stateless State Machine Implementations.